Best Camera for Wildlife Photography to Capture Nature, Birds & Animals

 Sensor: Full-Frame | Resolution: 20.2MP | Monitor: 3.2-inch tilt-angle touchscreen, 1620K dots | Autofocus: 61-AF points | Max frame rate: 16fps | Video: 4K at 60p | Weight: 1340g (2.95 lb)

-Regardless of location, if you’re going to shoot wildlife, then you’re going to need a camera with stellar performance capabilities.
+Regardless of location, if you’re going to shoot wildlife, then you’re going to need a digital camera with stellar performance capabilities.

-Autofocus and Frames Per Second are two photography terms that are really going to count to a wildlife photographer, so pay special attention to these.
+Autofocus System and Frames Per Second are two photography terms that are really going to count to a wildlife photographer, so pay special attention to these.

-If you prefer a DSLR-style camera then you’re in luck, because the Canon EOS-1D X Mark II ticks all the right boxes.
+If you prefer DSLR full-frame cameras then you’re in luck, because the Canon EOS-1D X Mark II ticks all the right boxes.
 Canon is a very popular choice amongst wildlife photographers and for good reason.

-This full-frame camera has a 20.2 Megapixel sensor and, while not that big as far as sensors go, it’s in the burst modes that this camera shines.
-The 1 D X Mark II boasts a frame rate of 14fps with unlimited JPEG images and up to 170 RAW images.
+This full-frame digital camera has a 20.2 Megapixel full-frame sensor and, while not that big as far as sensors go, it’s in the burst modes that this Canon camera shines.
+The 1 D X Mark II boasts a frame rate of 14fps for an ultra-fast shooting speed with unlimited JPEG images and up to 170 RAW images.

-That’s a huge amount of data being captured by the sensor, buffered and transferred to the memory card thanks to the dual processors on board.
-Professional photographers typically love more data so that they can work their magic in post-processing.
+That’s a huge amount of data being captured by the full-frame sensor, buffered and transferred to the memory card thanks to the dual processors on board.
+Professional wildlife photographers typically love more data so that they can work their magic in post-processing.

 When you first pick up this camera you’re immediately impressed by its design, ergonomic considerations and dual grips.
 These allow for a seamless transition between portrait and landscape orientation.

 Aside from being able to shoot in fast continuous modes, you also need to have fast and sticky autofocus.
-Thanks to Canon’s EOS Intelligent Tracking and Recognition AF system, your subjects will have trouble getting away.
+Thanks to Canon’s EOS Intelligent Tracking and Recognition AF system with 61 autofocus points, your subjects will have trouble getting away.